williamlidberg/Hydrologically-correct-DEM-from-LiDAR/README.md

     cd /mnt/Extension_100TB/William/GitHub/Hydrologically-correct-DEM-from-LiDAR/
     docker build -t dem .

-This is an example on how to run the container in interactive mode:

-    docker run -it  -v /mnt/GIS/hydrologically_correct_dem_1m:/data -v /mnt/Extension_100TB/national_datasets:/national -v /mnt/Extension_100TB/William/GitHub/Hydrologically-correct-DEM-from-LiDAR:/code -v /mnt/ramdisk:/temp dem:latest

 # Run pre-processing
-The entire process from raw data to hydrologically correct DEM can be run with the [batch file](Master.sh).
-Just store the data in the correct directories and update the mount paths in the [batch file](Master.sh).to make it work on your system.
-Run the batchscript by navigating to its directory and type ./Master.sh The completly pre-processed DEM files will be saved in /data/preprocessed/

 This is an example on how to run the container in interactive mode: